jenkinsci/infra-cla/README.md

 Once you have signed the CLA successfully, the bot will automatically update its comment on your PR, to reflect the status.

+You receive an email from `*@lfx.linuxfoundation.org` sending you a link to download a copy of the CLA you have signed.

 You are all set now.
 The CLA has been signed.
 You can close your pull request.
 It acted as a workspace for the EasyCLA bot to do its job.

 ---